QuantConnect/Documentation/07-Research/03-fundamental-data.rst

     symbols = [qb.AddEquity(ticker, Resolution.Daily).Symbol for ticker in tickers]

-Using :code:`qb.GetFundamental` we can retrieve the PE ratios of these stocks over 2011.
+Using ``qb.GetFundamental`` we can retrieve the PE ratios of these stocks over 2011.
 Let's then plot the PE ratios over that year to visualize how they vary.

 .. code-block::